Skip to content

 ✔ Translation of special symbols

-Output bilingual SRT that complies with the EBU-STL standard, ensuring:
+Output bilingual SRT compliant with the EBU-STL standard, ensuring:

-- Each original text line is followed by a translated text line
+- Each original text line is immediately followed by the translated text line

 - The number of subtitle blocks is equal to the number of subtitle blocks in the original input